Title: | Create Data Frames that are Easier to Exchange and Reuse |

 The description of the dataset_df object is written to the connection in the n-triples form, nothing is returned.

-temp_prov <- tempfile() describe(iris_dataset, con=temp_prov) readLines(temp_prov)
+temp_prov <- tempfile() describe(iris_dataset, con = temp_prov) readLines(temp_prov)

-temp_prov <- tempfile() describe(iris_dataset, con=temp_prov) readLines(temp_prov)
+temp_prov <- tempfile() describe(iris_dataset, con = temp_prov) readLines(temp_prov)

 Get/set the optional Description

-property as an attribute to an R object.
+property as an attribute

 description(x) description(x, overwrite = FALSE) <- value